Notice: Your browser is not supported or outdated so some features of the site might not be available.

 HiFiMan Edition XS

 The HiFiMan Edition XS and the HiFiMan Arya are both excellent audiophile headphones with slight differences.
-Both headphones have a similarly neutral sound profile, but the Arya have a ski-band headband design, are more comfortable, and feel better built.
-On the other hand, the Edition XS have a more standard headband, which some people may prefer.
+Both headphones have a similarly bright sound profile, but the Arya have a ski-band headband design, are more comfortable, and feel better built.
+On the other hand, the Edition XS have a more standard headband, and a 1/8" cable and an included 1/8" to 1/4" adapter, while the Arya only have a 1/4" cable.

 Sennheiser HD 800 S

 Both the HiFiMan Arya and the Sennheiser HD 800 S are audiophile headphones for close listening, but you may like one over the other, depending on your preferences.
-The HiFiMan have a planar magnetic transducers and can deliver consistent bass and treble.
-However, the Sennheiser are also well-suited for mixing due their balanced, clean sound design and very consistent delivery between wearers.
-They feel better built and come with a carrying pouch and an extra audio cable.
+The HiFiMan have planar magnetic transducers and deliver slightly more bass.
+However, the Sennheiser are a little more balanced, with a flat sound profile suited for clean sound design.
+They also feel better built and come with a carrying pouch and an extra audio cable.

 HiFiMan Sundara 2020

-The HiFiMan Arya are better for most purposes than the HiFiMan Sundara 2020.
-Both models have an open-back design and very neutral sound profiles, but the Arya do a better job reproducing low-bass, giving them a more thumpy, rumbly sound that some listeners may prefer.
-They also have more consistent audio delivery and a much better build quality, with faux-leather padding and a different hinge design.
-On the other hand, the Sundara come with a 1/8" TRS cable, while the Arya come with a 1/4" TRS cable, so you need an adapter to use them on devices like smartphones or consoles.
+The HiFiMan Arya are similar to the HiFiMan Sundara 2020.
+Both models have an open-back design, but the Arya have slightly more bassy and treble.
+They also have a better build quality, with faux-leather padding and a different hinge design.
+On the other hand, the Sundara come with a 1/8" TRS cable, while the Arya come with a 1/4" TRS cable, so you need your own adapter to use them on devices like smartphones or consoles.

 Test Results